ivankocienski/PlaceCal-Handbook/commissioners.md

 | Fix people                            | Support people to do what they want                      |
 | Implement products as the solution    | See people as the answer                                 |

+Instead of adding more on to the mess of information we have already, PlaceCal links people to what's already available in an organised, efficient way.

 ### Digital & spatial inclusion